 4. In a large bowl with a rotary beater, add eggs and beat them slightly.
 Add sugar, salt and vanilla.
 Gradually stir in the hot pumpkin-milk mixture and ⅓ cup brandy.
 Pour into the prepared baking dish.

 5. Set the baking dish into a shallow aluminum pan.
-Pour boiling water to a ½-inch level around the dish.
+In a Pyrex measuring cup microwave some water until it begins to boil.
+Pour the boiling water to a ½-inch level around the dish.
 Put the dish/pan into the preheated oven.